 As juice ages and is oxidized, the nutrients rapidly break down and lessen over time.
 This is why it is best to consume immediately.

 Kale Tonic's ingredients are packed full of beneficial ingredients which makes it a perfect addition to a healthy diet and lifestyle.
 You may notice increased energy levels, improved immune system function, less pain and inflammation, and more.
-Kale Tonic is an excellent addition to any weight loss or healthy lifestyle journey.
 Making it at home, you can do even more with it and ensure you get the best quality ingredients.

 There are approximately 130 calories in a 10-12oz glass of Kale Tonic.